scopatz/anthony.scopatz.com/content/missives/adding-reflection-to-cpp.rst

     double flux;

-Now you can go through your the code as many times you need, accumulating state & annotations, and interting whatever C++ code needs to be generated elsewhere.
+Now you can go through your the code as many times you need, accumulating state & annotations, and inserting whatever C++ code needs to be generated elsewhere.
 This let's user write fully compatible and compilable C++ code that can hook into your simulation or not!